-IP lookup data is found in ISPs’ databases, public blacklists, and proprietary databases.
+IP lookup data is found in ISPs’ databases, public IP blacklists, and proprietary databases.
 For instance, some companies create their own lists of suspicious IP addresses, which they flag by creating honeypot traps.

 IP fraud scores are used by SEON in fraud detection, to help us catch bad actors.
 We have prepared a complete guide to IP fraud scoring for your perusal.

 Sign up to download

 In order to download this PDF, please sign up to our newsletter.